10 scientifically proven ways to beat stress

 Heart racing?
 Dreading the 9-5?
 If this feels familiar, then it’s time to take back control.
-In issue 319 of BBC Focus magazine, we look deep into the science of stress – why do we get stressed, what happens to our stressed-out bodies, is there a cure for stress?
-But first, let’s find out how to beat stress before you burn out.
+Let’s find out how to beat stress before you burn out.

 “Perceiving that we have control over what might happen is a very important way for us to be able to deal with demanding situations,” says Prof Marc Jones, a stress and emotions expert.
 “People often go into job interviews thinking they don’t know what they’re going to be asked, they don’t know what they’re going to say.